What is AB540?

 Student Advocates for Higher Education (SAHE)

-SAHE is an SJSU student club that advocates for and supports undocumented high school and college students.
-SAHE is open to any SJSU student interested in helping undocumented students in higher education.
+SAHE is an SJSU student club open to any SJSU student that advocates for and supports undocumented high school and college students.
+For more information contact:Julia Curry Rodriguez, Ph.D., firstname.lastname@example.org

 The AB540 help desk is located in the MOSAIC center on the 2nd floor of the Student Union at SJSU.
 They offer assistance with resources both on and off campus and support for SJSU AB540 students.
 They may also provide updates and answer questions regarding current immigration policies.
 For more information contact: email@example.com